 But Prophet’s commitment to serving his community extends far beyond that.
 He co-founded the “Watts United Weekend,” which brings together young residents of local public housing projects before they turn into gang rivals.
 He serves on the Board of Directors of InsideOUT Writers, which works with juvenile offenders, teaching them to express their emotions through writing.
 He is a founding member of the Anti-Recidivism Coalition, which advocates for prison and sentencing reform and helps young people get a fresh start after incarceration.
 And, he was recently appointed to the Board of Kids Progress Inc. (KPI), which supports at-risk young people living in and around public housing projects in Los Angeles.

 Prophet’s leadership and commitment have earned admiration from hundreds of people from all walks of life, including the young people he has supported, education and foundation leaders, and even his former prison guards and probation officer.

-Prophet is currently a Project Engineer for Morley Builders, one of the largest construction companies in Southern California.
-Previously, he served as a Project Engineer for Nautilus Group Inc., a development and construction firm.
+Prophet currently works with the Jordan Downs Redevelopment Project, which will transform a major housing development and create jobs in the Watts community.
+Before that, he was a Project Engineer for Morley Builders, helping to build the Ace Hotel in downtown Los Angeles.
+He has also served as a Project Engineer for Nautilus Group Inc., a development and construction firm.
 While at Nautilus, Prophet helped lead implementation of the first fully robotic parking structure in the United States.